MewsSystems/gitbook-connector-api/operations/orderitems.md

 | Property | Type | Contract | Description |
 | :-- | :-- | :-- | :-- |
 | `CanceledWithReservation` | boolean | required | Order item was canceled with reservation cancellation. |

-#### Order item accounting state

-* `Open` - Order items which carry a non-zero value, are open, and have not been closed on a bill or invoice.
-* `Closed` - Order items which carry a non-zero value and have been closed on a bill or invoice.
-* `Inactive` - Order items which are either of zero value and have not been canceled, if the state of the payment item is Pending or Failed, or items of optional reservations.
-Until the reservation is confirmed, all its accounting items are Inactive.
-* `Canceled` - Order items which have been canceled, regardless of whether the item is of zero value.

 #### Order item type